nkayat/My_portfolio/README.md

 # React-Demo
-This Is Demo for Git and GitHub Class
+This Is Demo for Git and GitHub Class.